PX4/NuttX/misc/uClibc++/README.txt

 to install the uClibc++ components into the NuttX source tree.

 The install script takes only a single arguement: The path to the nuttx directory.
-If your directory structure is the same as the SVN structure (with misc/ and nuttx/ at the same level), then uClibc++ can be installed using this command executed from the misc/uClibc++ directory:
+If your directory structure is the same as the GIT structure (with misc/ and nuttx/ at the same level), then uClibc++ can be installed using this command executed from the misc/uClibc++ directory: